Yoga Teacher Training

 We aim to offer a small number of community supported places at a reduced fee of £1,800 for students from the global majority and LGBTQ+ communities.

-As we are a small independent training, the number of reduced places available depends on the overall size of the cohort.
+As we are a small independent training, the number of reduced-fee places available depends on the overall size of the cohort.

 If you would like to apply for a community supported place, please email us with a short reflection outlining how this opportunity would support your learning journey.